Tips for Renting with Roommates in NYC

 Or alternatively, you can come up with a rotating task calendar to help distribute the chores evenly and ensure no one person is tasked with cleaning the toilet bowl every week.

-Learn their Schedules
+5. Learn Their Schedules

 Most New Yorkers lead a buzzing lifestyle, pursuing work goals and chasing artistic dreams.
 It is good to learn about your roommate’s schedule and to put their needs into consideration.
 And vice-versa.